 If your pet's breed is native to a hot country, it's likely that they will need a coat or a sweater in even mildly cold weather.
 These types of dogs will need a variety of outwear for different seasons.

 Dogs with short hair don't have the same insulating quality to their coats.
 While their fur coat may provide some insulation, think of it as a light spring jacket rather than a cold-weather one.

 Certain breeds of dogs have very short legs.
 These pets are close to the ground and the snow and ice.
-If your dog's tummy is close enough to touch the snow where you are walking, you should probably get them a coat that covers their belly and legs like the Hurtta Body Warmer.
+If your dog's tummy is close enough to touch the snow where you are walking, you should probably get them winter gear that covers their belly and legs like the Hurtta Body Warmer.

 Low Body Fat

 Some dogs, even though they are large, may have low body fat and may not fare well in cold temperatures.
 This may be combined with a short or thin coat, leaving them even more susceptible to cold.

 Sick, Injured, Elderly, or Puppies

 Just as with humans, sick, injured, young and elderly canines often need extra warmth.
 Their bodies are just not as efficient at heat regulation as healthy, adult dogs.
 This includes dogs with diseases such as heart disease, chronic health conditions such as arthritis, temporary illnesses, and those recovering from injuries or surgery.

 While your dog may have a naturally long coat, if you have had him groomed recently to a shorter cut, you may need to put a sweater or jacket on your dog for cooler weather.
 Their coat is designed for insulation, so cutting breeds with an undercoat is never recommended.